• Home

 Please register as follows:

-b) Anglers without email addresses can be added on to your account, under the tab ‘My Account’, then ‘My Friends’
+b) Anglers without email addresses can be added on to your account, under the tab ‘My Account’, then ‘My Crew’

-c) You will be sent your login details, to be able to upload your catch prior to the event Each angler will need to login: https://obc.fishingcomp.co.nz/
+c) You can get your login details, to be able to upload your catch prior to the event.
+Each angler will need to log in: https://obc.fishingcomp.co.nz/

 Fishing Rules